wheerdam/linuxjoy/native-api.md

 ## NoJoy Implementations

 - [Windows NoJoy native library](windows.md) that uses XInput to interface with Xbox controllers.
 - [Linux NoJoy native library](LinuxJoystick/native/njnative-linux), a non-blocking native library for Linux.
-This library reads off the joystick file and pass along the data.
+This library reads off the joystick file and passes the data along as-is.
 The native poll function will return an empty array if there is no queued input data instead of blocking.